barkol/mzi/README.md

 - Real-time beam tracing with quantum physics
 - Phase control for interference patterns
 - Visual feedback and scoring system
+- Leaderboard for high scores
+- Multiple challenges to complete

 ## Installation